 Sending donations to GoldPaid from Skipton

 The first step happens online.
 A Skipton shop sends photos to GoldPaid on WhatsApp, then asks for a free prepaid Royal Mail Special Delivery label.
-The label is tracked and insured, and delivers the next working day to GB mainland addresses.
+The label is tracked and signed for, and delivers the next working day to GB mainland addresses.

 For a specialist precious-metal buyer, the nearest cities are Bradford, about 18 miles from Skipton, and Leeds, around 27 miles away.
 Either way it is a long drive on Dales roads, time a charity shop can rarely give up.